-Stamped Concrete Denver CO is concrete that has been patterned or textured and embossed to look like brick, flagstone, slate, stone, tile, cork, wood, and various other textures and patterns.
+Stamped concrete is concrete that has been patterned or textured and embossed to look like brick, flagstone, slate, stone, tile, cork, wood, and various other textures and patterns.
 Stamped concrete has been popular in the construction industry since the 1950s.
 It was used as an alternative to mortared concrete instead of poured concrete for exterior and interlocking pavers.
 Its most common application is in landscaping, specifically in the use of planters and rocks.
 The material can also be used for both exterior and interior concrete applications.

 It has a wide range of benefits, but there are some limitations as well.
 For instance, stamped concrete must be sealed prior to application in order to avoid staining the paper and the driveway or pool deck.
 Also, stamped concrete will not work on very soft or silty surfaces, such as marble, granite, or clay, because it leaves a white residue on the surface after bonding has been achieved.
 Finally, it cannot be used on basement or crawl spaces, as these require different types of sealing.